Sweden Election: Far-Right Party With Nazi Roots Surges As Major Parties Stumble

-With more than three-quarters of the votes in, the far-right Sweden Democrats are set to make sizable gains in the country’s general election on Sunday, showing a surge in support for the party that has roots in the neo-Nazi movement, as anti-migrant sentiment in the Scandinavian country grows.
+With more than three-quarters of the votes in, the far-right Sweden Democrats are set to make sizable gains in the country’s general election on Sunday, showing a surge in support for the party that has roots in the neo-Nazi movement, as anti-immigrant sentiment in the Scandinavian country grows.

-The partial results show that voters have retreated from the major parties, leaving the two main blocs nip-and-tuck in an election set to leave the country facing weeks of political uncertainty, CNN is reporting.
-As of 11 p.m. local time with three-quarters of the votes counted, the Sweden Democrats had 17.7 percent of the votes, putting it in a close third place.
-The result is well up the 12.9 percent they scored in 2014, but far short of the 25 percent-plus polls had predicted earlier in the summer.
+The partial results show that voters have retreated from the major parties, leaving the two main blocs to nip-and-tuck in an election set to leave the country facing weeks of political uncertainty, CNN is reporting.
+As of 11 p.m. local time, with three-quarters of the votes counted, the Sweden Democrats had 17.7 percent of the votes, putting it in a close third place.
+The result is well up on the 12.9 percent they scored in 2014, but far short of the 25 percent-plus polls had predicted earlier in the summer.

-According to the Guardian‘s live report, the governing Social Democrats, led by prime minister Stefan Löfven, still maintain its record of finishing first in every election since 1917, though it is projected that the party will plunge to about 28%, dropping about 5 percent in its worst score in more than a century.
+According to the Guardian‘s live report, the governing Social Democrats, led by prime minister Stefan Löfven, still maintain its record of finishing first in every election since 1917, though it is projected that the party will plunge to about 28 percent, dropping about 5 percent in its worst score in more than a century.
 The main center-right opposition Moderate party also slid badly, to about 18 percent, neck-in-neck with the Sweden Democrats.

 The election showed good results for the smaller parties, including the ex-communist Left, which nearly doubled its score to 9.8 percent at one point and settled at about 8 percent.
 The center-right Centre and Christian Democrat parties both rose in numbers, with 8.6 percent and 6.4 percent respectively.